Written (by Eddy Grant) and first recorded by The Equals (1967).

 Hit album version by The Clash (1980).

-“‘Police on My Back’ was a rare example of The Clash tackling a reggae tune and, rather than trying to fuse its Caribbean rhythms with the band’s muscular approach, instead stripping the tune to its bones and tackling it as straight rock & roll.”
+“‘Police on My Back’ was a rare example of the Clash tackling a reggae tune and, rather than trying to fuse its Caribbean rhythms with the band’s muscular approach, instead stripped the tune to its bare bones and tackling it as straight rock & roll.
+The track was cited by some critics in reviews of Sandinista! as the most ‘Clash-sounding’ song on the album – with the irony being that ‘Police on My Back’ was a cover; not a Clash original.”

 The Clash, “Police on My Back” (1980):